Creighton University's Online Ministries

 and our desire.

-This year the Fourth Week of Advent is only three days long.
-Tuesday evening is Christmas Eve and Wednesday, Christmas.
+This year the Fourth Week of Advent is four days long.
+Wednesdasy evening is Christmas Eve and Thursday, Christmas.

 Perhaps we can use these days to try to heighten our awareness of whatever is going on in our lives these days, and how that can bring us to Christmas.
 Some examples might help.